kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 [http://transnationalhistory.net/world/](http://transnationalhistory.net/world/)

 This is a public facing website where students will contribute postings, but no students will be asked to use their real name.
 You can set or change your pseudonym through the blog interface whenever you like.
-Students are required to post a **minimum of four postings** during the semester, and these postings must be **posted across at least four different weeks**.
-However, there is flexibility on the content: you may post on readings from before or after the week posted, and may have more than one posting related to material from a single week.
-The total number of words posted across the semester must be a minimum of 3,000 words posted during the course of the semester (for example, four postings with 750 words, or six postings with 500, etc.).
+Students are required to post a **minimum of four postings** during the semester and these postings must be **posted across at least four different weeks** (that is they must be online and visible).
+However, there is flexibility on the content: you may post on readings from before or after the week it relates to, and may have more than one posting related to material from a single week.
+The total number of words posted across the semester must be a minimum of 2,400 words posted during the course of the semester.
+You may have some short postings (say, 300 words) or longer postings (I would suggest not going over 1,500), and you are free to post more than four postings during the semester, or exceed the word limit.

-At the end of the semester, you should copy and paste four selected blog postings (Note: although you must have posted at least 2,000 words across the semester, your chosen four posting for submission may total less than 2,000 overall since you could have posted more than four during the semester), including their titles, links to the online version, and the date they were posted online into a document and upload this document to the MMS.
-The postings must already be on the blog, and cannot be new postings produced for the submission.
+By the Friday of Week 11, you should choose four of your online blog postings (minimum 2,400 words) and copy and paste them into a document, including their word count, titles, links to the online version, and, importantly, the date they were posted online into a document and upload this document to the MMS.
+The postings *must already be on the blog, and cannot be new postings produced for the submission*.
 Points for the overall mark will be the average of the mark on the four selected and submitted postings.
 Each posting will receive a mark based on the cumulative score according to the following simple criteria, which are judged to be *either present or absent* (no partial marks)

-* 5 points if the posting makes a clear analytical point
+* 4 points if the posting makes a clear analytical point
 * 4 points if the posting makes concrete references to particular parts of a reading, with a footnote
 * 3 points if the posting was well-written in terms of language
 * 3 points if the posting was relevant to assigned readings or further readings
 * 3 points if the posting keeps a good focus throughout.
-* 2 additional points will be given for postings that are of a high quality
+* 3 additional points will be given for postings that are of especially high quality

-A decent posting, with no significant flaws, should, therefore, get a score of 18.
-Particularly strong postings may garner 20s. *Example:* A student writes 6 postings during the semester totalling 3,200 words.
-They select 4 of these, including 1 high quality post of 500 words (20), 2 posts that meet the requirements, one 400 and one 600 words (each getting 18), and 1 post of 800 words that follows all the above but did not maintain a clear focus (18-3=15), then the overall blog mark would come to (20+18+18+15)/4 = 17.8
+A decent posting, with no significant flaws, should, therefore, get a score of 17.
+Particularly strong postings may garner 20s.

+*Example:* A student writes 6 postings during the semester totalling 3,200 words.
+They select 4 of these, including 1 high quality post of 500 words (20), 2 posts that meet the requirements but were not exceptional, one 500 and one 600 words (each getting 17), and 1 post of 800 words that follows all the above but did not maintain a clear focus (17-3=14), then the overall blog mark would come to (20+17+17+14)/4 = 17

 **How to Post Blog Entries:** You will be given details for your login information late in the first week.
 Then to login, go to: